harmony-one/h/progress/rikako-hatoya.md

+2026-05-01 Fri: Checked through updates to leaderboard in v5.1 merge.
+Updated plan PR (v6) to accomodate new changes.

 2026-04-30 Thu: Work on top of leaderboard v5.1 PR.
 Implementing nav data wiring from GCS and planned Google cloud authentication.